 The non-profit Oregon Family Support Network (OFSN) is the primary contractor for behavioral health, parenting and wellness-focused Family Support Specialist services.
 The network:

-- Exists to connect, empower and educate families and their communities to assure improved outcomes for children and youth experiencing behavioral health challenges.
+- Exists to connect, empower and educate families and their communities.
+This ensures improved outcomes for children and youth experiencing behavioral health challenges.

-- Are committed to referring families to other family networks and organizations, making sure they stay connected to callers until the connections are made.
+- Refers families to other family networks and organizations.
+They make sure they stay connected to callers until the connections are made.

-- Fulfills a significant role in facilitating family/youth voice in local and state policy making by preparing family members to serve on boards and committees.
+- Fulfills a significant role in facilitating family/youth voice in local and state policy making.
+They do this by preparing family members to serve on boards and committees.

 OFSN staff members are: